robertdfrench/ifuncd-up/README.md

     G --> D
 ```

 ## Why do Linux Distros modify OpenSSH?
 The short answer is that they have to.
-OpenSSH is developed by the OpenBSD
+OpenSSH is developed by the
-community, for the OpenBSD community, and they do not give one flying shit about
+OpenBSD community, for the OpenBSD community, and they do not give a
-Linux.
-The [OpenSSH Portable][mindrot] project is a best-effort collection of
+flying shit about Linux.
+The [OpenSSH Portable][mindrot] project is a
-patches which replace OpenBSD-specific components with generic POSIX components,
+best-effort collection of patches which replace OpenBSD-specific
+components with generic POSIX components, and some platform-specific
-and some platform-specific code where applicable.
-The software supply-chain for
+code where applicable.
+The software supply-chain for SSH ends up looking
-SSH ends up looking something like this in practice:
+something like this in practice:

 ```mermaid
 flowchart TD